nweatherton/SolarSystem/readme.txt

 The lighting is not quite right but I am no longer working on this project.

+This is a project done for a Computer Graphics course taught by Professor Adam Smith at the University of Puget Sound.
+The Utils function was created by him and the rest is my personal work.
 Instructions for the .sol from Professor Adam Smith:

 The first line is the position of the camera.
 The numbers are respectively the x,